sjkdev/react-webpack-starter/README.md

 > Use when Nextjs, Gatsby or CRA seem too opinionated or bloated, feel free to swap out react-bootstrap for tailwind or whatever you like

-> added react-hlemt for meta tags to be assigned to each page
+> added react-helmet for meta tags to be assigned to each page